 In a bowl, mix flour, semolina, sugar, salt, baking powder & soda together.
 Sift once.
 Dump the sifted flour mix in a food processor fitted with the metal blade.
-Add the cumin seeds & butter cubes.
+Add the cumin seeds & cold butter cubes.
 Pulse for a minute or so till the butter becomes pea sized.

-Remove the metal blade and fit the dough blade in the jar.Add the oil.Start the processor and start adding cold mix 1 tbsp at a time till the dough just comes together.Stop.The dough will might be slightly sticky but thats okay.
+Remove the metal blade and fit the dough blade into the jar.Add the oil.Start the processor and add cold milk 1 tablespoon at a time till the dough just comes together.Stop.The dough might be slightly sticky but thats okay.

 Preheat oven to 325F/ 165C.
 Line cookies sheet with parchment/ wax paper.
-You might need 2 baking sheets or you can bake in two batches.
+You might need 2 baking sheets or you can bake them in two batches.